coderaj/tech-and-leadership-blog/content/blog/hello-world/index.md

 > It is much easier to design how a perfect world
 > would work, when we don't have a real world
 > to deal with!

+Inspired by,

+Stan Lee, those ideas that _create_ super heroes out of everyday humans, that can save the world.